 On behalf of the ### undersigned organizations and our millions of members and supporters, who are committed to protecting and restoring the oceans, we write to urge the Council on Environmental Quality (CEQ) to act responsibly and wisely in its interpretation of the National Environmental Policy Act (NEPA) and withdraw the Notice of Proposed Rulemaking (“proposed rule”).

-The United States is an ocean nation with over 13,000 miles of coastlines and over 4.4 million square miles of ocean – an area larger than the combined land area of the 50 states.
-The NEPA review process is critically important for federal actions affecting our nation’s oceans, including decisions related to recreational and commercial fishing, offshore oil and gas exploration and development, offshore wind development, the designation of protected areas, and the protection of marine mammals as well as endangered and threatened ocean wildlife.
+The United States is an ocean nation with over 13,000 miles of coastlines and over 4.4 million square miles of ocean under its jurisdiction – an area larger than the combined land area of the 50 states.
+The NEPA review process is critically important for federal actions affecting our nation’s oceans, including decisions related to recreational and commercial fishing, offshore oil and gas exploration and development, offshore wind development, the designation of protected areas, and the protection of ocean wildlife, including marine mammals.
 The appendix to this letter includes some examples of how NEPA has made a positive impact on federal decision-making with regards to the oceans.

-CEQ’s proposed rule would eviscerate environmental protections by removing NEPA review and public oversight from numerous federal actions that are currently covered and by making the reviews less comprehensive.
+CEQ’s proposed rule would eviscerate environmental protections by removing NEPA review and public oversight from numerous federal actions that are currently covered and by making reviews that are still required less comprehensive.
 The proposed rule makes changes that will limit transparency and the public’s ability to be adequately involved in the government’s decision-making processes.
 The proposed rule is not an attempt at “modernization,” as the administration claims.
-Rather, it is aimed at undercutting the intent of NEPA, a law passed on an overwhelmingly bipartisan basis, and its implementing regulations, which have allowed for public input and access to the federal government’s reasoning in making its decisions for over 40 years.
+Rather, it is aimed at undercutting the intent of NEPA, a law passed on an overwhelmingly bipartisan basis, and its implementing regulations, which have allowed for public input and access to the federal government’s reasoning in making its decisions for over 50 years.

 NEPA requires the federal government to engage in a review process designed to identify and publicly disclose any significant environmental, social, economic, or public health impacts a federal action may have, well before any final decision is made.
 Federal actions include not only actions implemented directly by federal government agencies but also authorizations and permits issued by the federal government for private activities subject to federal regulation, such as offshore drilling.
 The proposed rule would gut NEPA by: